CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-for-Install.md

     Allow about five minutes for this to complete.

     {{%notice tip%}}
-If either of these steps fail for any reason, you can run `netq bootstrap reset` on the relevant node and then try again.
+If this step fails for any reason, you can run `netq bootstrap reset` on the relevant node and then try again.
     {{%/notice%}}

+6. Verify the worker nodes are ready for installation.
+Fix any errors indicated before installing the NetQ software.

+    ```
+    cumulus@<hostname>:~$ sudo opta-check-cloud
+    ```

-5. While this is running:
+7. While this is running:

     -  Locate the `config-key` provided by Cumulus Networks in an email titled *A new site has been added to your Cumulus NetQ account*.
 If you have lost it, submit a [support request](https://support.cumulusnetworks.com/hc/en-us/requests/new) to have it sent to you again.
     -  Make a note of the private IP addresses for your master and worker nodes.